acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w7/Activity 7 Linked-lists.md

     cout << "\n";               // print a newline for neatness }

-// main function – this is where the program actually runs int main() {
+int main() {

     // add three numbers to the start of the list (30 ends up first)